Yugoslav accession to the Tripartite Pact: Background

 After the French armistice in June 1940, only the United Kingdom seemed to have any chance of winning a fight against the Germans, with even it having a greater chance of negotiating a humiliating peace.
 Thus, the historian Vladislav Sotirović wrote that "no wonder British politicians and diplomats tried by all means, including military coups, to drag any neutral country into war on their side for a final victory against Hitler's Germany".
 Yugoslavia had been ruled as a dictatorship by the regent, Prince Paul, since the assassination of King Alexander I in 1934.
-After the 1938 Anschluss, the German annexation of Austria; the 1939 Italian occupation of Albania; and the accession of Hungary, Romania and Bulgaria to the Axis Tripartite Pact from 20 November 1940 to 1 March 1941, Yugoslavia was bordered by Axis powers on all sides except the southern border with Greece.
-All of those factors, combined with traditional Croatian separatism, caused Paul to be in a great psychological, political and patriotic dilemma in March 1941 on how to resist Hitler's diplomatic pressures and concrete political offers to sign Yugoslavia's accession to the pact.
-He was unable to stall since Hitler was in a hurry to start the Operation Barbarossa, the German invasion of the Soviet Union.
-Also, the potential of Croatian betrayal during a German invasion was Berlin's main argument during its negotiations with Belgrade.
+After the 1938 Anschluss, the German annexation of Austria; the 1939 Italian occupation of Albania; and the accession of Hungary, Romania, and Bulgaria to the Axis Tripartite Pact from 20 November 1940 to 1 March 1941, Yugoslavia was bordered by Axis powers on all sides except the southern border with Greece.
+All of those factors, combined with traditional Croatian separatism, put Paul in a great psychological, political, and patriotic dilemma: it was becoming impossible to resist Hitler's diplomatic pressures and concrete political offers for Yugoslavia's accession to the pact.
+Paul could no longer stall since Hitler was in a hurry to start the German invasion of the Soviet Union.
+Also, the potential of Croatian betrayal during a German invasion was Germany's main argument during these negotiations.

 In the spring of 1941, Yugoslavia could rely only on Britain, which had more economic and population resources than Germany because of its colonies in the British Empire.
 Yugoslavia needed quick military aid, which Britain could offer, if the former rejected the pact.

 Paul was pro-British and himself a relative of British King George VI.
 Since Paul gave the impression that he would rather resign than turn his back on Britain, Hitler viewed him as a British puppet in the Balkans.